Coronavirus mutations in New York, California spark concern | DW | 03.03.2021

 What do we know about the two US variants?

-So far, we don't have thorough, reliable data on these two variants yet.
+So far, we don't have thorough reliable data on these variants.
 The California variant, CAL.20C, is said to be more contagious than the original SARS-CoV-2 virus.
 In swabs taken from infected individuals, the viral load in the samples was found to be about doubled.
 But it is less infectious than the British mutant B.1.1.7, which has now been detected in a large number of countries, including Germany.
 The existing vaccines are thought to be somewhat less effective against the Californian virus variant, but still sufficient to protect patients from a severe course of COVID-19.

 New software helps in the search